 Excessive absences during the three/five year qualifying period

-The Home Office will apply discretion to allow absences of up to 300 days (during the three-year qualifying period of those married to British citizens) and 480 days (in the five-year qualifying period of those not married to British citizens).
+The Home Office must apply discretion to allow absences of up to 300 days (during the three-year qualifying period of those married to British citizens) and 480 days (in the five-year qualifying period of those not married to British citizens), unless there are other grounds on which the application may be refused.

 In these circumstances, an application will generally not be successful unless the applicant can demonstrate that: